Tips to see

 Invest it

 Beat the mental accounting trap by putting the money to work for you while you decide where you can get the best bang for those bucks given your financial situation.
-It’s much easier to spend money in your wallet or in your debit-friendly chequing account.
+It’s much easier to spend money in your wallet or in your debit-friendly bank account.

 Ask an expert